 In an effort to recruit and retain staff, First 5 California continues to create ways to improve the workplace environment and provide flexibility for staff.
-First 5 California recently granted staff the ability to telework one day a week in order to provide scheduling flexibility.
+First 5 California recently granted staff the ability to telework three days a week (compared to one in past years) in order to provide scheduling flexibility.